Accuracysg/RMODELER/README.md

 User don't want to write the coding,we provided drag & drop option to perform the analytics

+Ex1:Applying the summary function on dataset

-Ex:Loading data set then apply the simple R summary function
+Loading data set then apply the simple R summary function

 For the above example user don't want to write the R code just drang the csv file and summary function from the application

 then run the job to get the basic information for that data set.

+Ex2:Data base connection

+We can simoly connect  data base(MySQL,SQL Server..etc) by providing small information like user name,password,dbname,host

+User don't want to write the code for database connections.

 # RMODELER  VERSION